maurolps/ratemypet/docs/requirements/backend/UC-001-create-user.md

 ## Functional Requirements

-- [ ] The system must accept only the following fields: name, email, password and confirm-password
+- [ ] The following fields are required: name, email and password
 - [ ] The email must be validated
 - [ ] The password must be at least 6 characters long
 - [ ] The email must be unique in the database
 - [ ] The password must be hashed before being stored
 - [ ] The user must be persisted in the database
 - [ ] A JWT token must be generated and returned to the client
-- [ ] The response must include the user’s id and email
+- [x] The response must include the user’s id, name and email
-- [ ] The system must return HTTP 201 when registration is successful
+- [x] The system must return HTTP 201 when registration is successful

 ## Non-Functional Requirements